 The Lovers (gender neutral)

-Based on your cultural background and more importantly, on your deck, this may vary a little bit.
+Based on your cultural background and deck, this may vary a little bit.
 But that’s the most common order of things.

-Now that we had a look at the deck, let’s only focus on the women and female figures.
+Now that we had a look at the full deck, let’s focus on the women and female figures.

 The Female Figures of the Major Arcana

 When thinking of women in Tarot the first images that come to mind are probably the Empress and High Priestess.
 Maybe because they are actual female characters where as the Star, Justice or Strength are allegories.
 But they are female nevertheless through their energy and common depictions.

-The feminine energy in Tarot can be very ambiguous and depending on the decks.
-Females were long associated with the night, with the element of water, with the Moon and everything mysterious.
-Whereas masculine energy is all fire and light, the feminine one has always been considered more complex if not all negative depending on the time and place.
+The feminine energy in Tarot can be very ambiguous depending on the decks.
+Women were long associated with the night, with the element of water, with the Moon and everything mysterious.
+Whereas masculine energy is all fire and light, the feminine one has always been considered more complex if not simply dangerous.